Beacon-Innovation-Hub/LEARNING-RESOURCES/DATA SCIENCE/README.md

 ---

 **Beacon Innovation Hub**
-*Where learning becomes competence, and competence becomes impact.*
+*Where ideas transform the Future!.*